rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/01-data-definition-api-operations.markdown

 ### Granting and Revoking Permission to View, Update, or Delete a specific Data Definition

-`DEDataDefinitionSaveModelPermissionsRequest` is for granting permission to update, view, and delete a specific Data Definition already in the system.
+`DEDataDefinitionSaveModelPermissionsRequest` is for granting permission to update, view, and/or delete a specific Data Definition already in the system.

 Required parameters:

 - `long companyId`
 - `long groupId`
 - `long scopeUserId`